isaacullah/isaacullah.github.io/_posts/2017-04-28-A-mobile-field-data-collection-workflow.md

 2. Focus on RAM above all else.
 Try to get at least 2GB of RAM.
 The more the better.
 Trust me, you will feel it if you get a low-memory device.

 3. Try to get a good rear camera.
 8 megapixels minimum.
-If they tell you anything else, cameras with Sony chips in them tend to be better.
+Mobile device cameras with Sony sensors in them tend to be better than others.

 4. Try to get something with a recent OS, and as close to "stock" as possible (this is more for Android users than anything else).
+Some of the cheaper tablet makers, and some OEM's like Amazon, really put a bunch of bloatware on the device that keep it from performing at its best.

 And that's it.
 Really.
 Most tablets will have plenty long battery life and plenty of CPU power to do what we need them to do.
 Glare-reducing screens are great, and expandable storage with a micro-SD card slot is nice to have, but not essential.
 There are a few more of these bells and whistles you can look for if you want to, but as long as it meets those 4 requirements above, you will be fine.
 I just placed an order for 6 [Lenovo Yoga tab 3, 8-inch tablets](http://www3.lenovo.com/us/en/tablets/android-tablets/yoga-tab-3-series/Lenovo-YT3-850F/p/ZZITZTBYT0F).
 These will cost me only about $150 each, and they will be easy to hold onto in the field.
 They are going to be great!
 Not only that, but it's not the end of the world if one breaks in the field, nor will it be the end of the world when they are out of date in two years.
 This is also why I never invest in fancy Otterbox cases for these things.